-In this episode, you’ll hear him talk about what it was like to give CTL019 (Novartis/UPenn) to the first patient, and what researchers learnt from the experience.
+In this episode, you’ll hear him talk about what it was like to give CTL019, subsequently this became tisagenleceucel (Novartis/UPenn – in 2017 it was approved by the FDA for ALL) to the first patient, and what researchers learnt from the experience.
 He also talks about ongoing challenges: some patients after CAR T cell therapy go on to develop resistance and relapse.

 The second pioneer featured in this episode is Dr Mario Sznol from Yale-New Haven Hospital.
 Dr Sznol is a Professor of Medicine (Medical Oncology) at Yale.

 He is one of the pioneers of checkpoint inhibitors for the treatment of metastatic melanoma.

 In this show, you’ll hear him talk about where the cancer immunotherapy field is, strategies for novel combinations and his vision for the future.

 He talks about the need to understand the biology of why some people respond to cancer immunotherapy, but others don’t.
 Without a better understanding of the immuno-biology, we may miss the “signal” in combination trials if only a few people respond, and we can’t identify why they responded.